maoo/rosetta-dsl/README.rst

 Code generators are key to remove the need for technologists to translate the model specifications into actual code.
 To make the model technology platform-agnostic while ensuring inter-operability of different implementations, these code generators are also open source.

 Only default code generators are provided as part of the Rosetta DSL repository.
 A separate `Code Generators repository <https://github.com/REGnosys/rosetta-code-generators>`__ allows the community to create and make available code generators in potentially any software language.
 The `Code Generator documentation <https://docs.rosetta-technology.io/dsl/codegen-readme.html>`_ details the code generation mechanism and how to write and test one.

-The ISDA CDM
-^^^^^^^^^^^^

-The `ISDA Common Domain Model <https://docs.rosetta-technology.io/cdm/index.html>`_ is the first live application of the Rosetta DSL, to the derivative's transaction lifecycle.
-It is openly accessible through `Rosetta Core <https://ui.rosetta-technology.io>`_ or the `CDM Portal <https://portal.cdm.rosetta-technology.io>`_, subject to the ISDA CDM licence.

-For more details, please consult the `ISDA CDM documentation <https://docs.rosetta-technology.io/cdm/index.html>`_ or contact ISDA directly at marketinfrastructureandtechnology@isda.org

 The Rosetta SDK
 ---------------